Release Date: October 25, 2019

 December 14 at 1:30 p.m. and 2:30 p.m.

-In addition to caroling, two performances will celebrate the holiday season.
-On December 15 at 3:30 p.m. in the East Garden Court of the West Building, Calmus Vocal Ensemble performs an international selection of Christmas carols from Denmark, Germany, England, France, Ireland, Croatia, Peru, Portugal, Puerto Rico, Russia, Sweden, and Spain.
-On December 21 at 3:30 p.m. in the West Garden Court, the East of the River ensemble merges music of the Mediterranean, Balkans, Armenia, and the Middle East in an unforgettable musical journey for the New Year titled Solstice: Darkness Is Your Candle.
+In addition to caroling, two performances in the West Garden Court, West Building will celebrate the holiday season.
+On December 15 at 3:30 p.m., Calmus Vocal Ensemble performs an international selection of Christmas carols from Denmark, Germany, England, France, Ireland, Croatia, Peru, Portugal, Puerto Rico, Russia, Sweden, and Spain.
+On December 21 at 3:30 p.m., the East of the River ensemble merges music of the Mediterranean, Balkans, Armenia, and the Middle East in an unforgettable musical journey for the New Year titled Solstice: Darkness Is Your Candle.

 Sculpture Garden Ice Rink